5/8/2024

 Operator

-Good day and welcome to the United Parks and Resorts First Quarter 2024 earnings conference call.
-All participants will be in listen-only mode.
+Good day and welcome to the United Parks and Resorts first quarter 2024 earnings conference call.
+All participants will be in listen only mode.
 Should you need assistance, please signal a conference specialist by pressing the star key followed by zero.
 After today's presentation, there will be an opportunity to ask questions.
-To ask a question, you may press star, then one on a touchtone phone.
-To withdraw your question, please press two.
+To ask a question, you may press star then 1 on a touch-tone phone.
+To withdraw your question, please press 2.
 Please note this event is being recorded.
 I would now like to turn the conference over to Matthew Stroud, Investor Relations.
 Please go ahead.

 speaker